MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/remote-access/ras/Manage-Remote-Access.md

 -   During remote management of DirectAccess client computers, clients initiate communications with management servers, such as domain controllers, System Center Configuration Servers, and Health Registration Authority (HRA) servers.
 These servers provide services that include Windows and antivirus updates and Network Access Protection (NAP) client compliance.
 You should deploy the required servers before you begin the Remote Access deployment.

--   A DNS server running Windows ServerÂ® 2016 Technical Preview,  Windows Server 2012 R2 ,  Windows Server 2012 , Windows Server 2008 R2, or Windows Server 2008 with SP2 is required.
+-   A DNS server running Windows Server® 2016 Technical Preview,  Windows Server 2012 R2 ,  Windows Server 2012 , Windows Server 2008 R2, or Windows Server 2008 with SP2 is required.

 ## <a name="BKMK_SOFT"></a>Software requirements
 Software requirements for this scenario include the following: